LeonAndrade/LeonAndrade.github.io/README.md

   - Products:
     - `stockcode`: Categorical / Serial.
 It seems to be the unique id of a product.
     - `price`: Quantitative.
-Assuming its the price for that row's quantity amount.
+Assuming its the price for that row's quantity value.
     - `description`: Categorical.
 Name of the product.

   - Customers: